nimbackup/spinny/README.md

 ## Usage

 Spinny is quite easy to use.
 You can set the color, text or symbol of an already running spinner.
+Be aware that you can have only **one** active spinner at any given moment!

 ```nim
 import spinny, os